 - Ms. Regina Wango Kasau - Tutorial Fellow

-The Department of Architecture and Interior Design has 10 members of staff comprising; 4 Lecturers, 5 Tutorial Fellows and 1 architectural technician.
-The staff members have qualifications in the following areas:
+The Department of Architecture and Interior Design has 11 members of staff comprising; 4 Lecturers, 4 Tutorial Fellows, and 3 Architectural Teaching Assistants.

 - Interior Architecture